gutznstars/gutznstars/README.md

 ⋆｡  raised in NY, ♏ , bday nov.
 9th !

-⋆｡  i'll respect all ships, just please don't harass me for mine and we'll be ay-okay . ( besides proshippers and anything else illegal </3 ) i'll also match any sibling , ship duo just lmk<3 ( mostly for pt )

 ⋆｡ i can be pretty silly at times, as its mostly one of my personality trait's, im a bit childish, aswell as moody. i can also say some pretty out of pocket things, so please let me know if it discomforts you ⋆｡

 ˖*°࿐ *ੈ✩‧₊˚ ✧˖*°࿐